godotengine/godot-docs/reference/compiling_for_web.rst

 The generated files' names contain ``.webassembly`` as an additional file suffix before the extension.

-WebAssembly builds do not use a memory initializer file, so do not add a ``godot.mem`` file in the archive — there is none.
-However, the binary WebAssembly file with the ``.wasm`` extension must be added to the archive as ``godot.wasm``.
+In order to build the actual WebAssembly export templates, the WebAssembly binary file with the ``.wasm`` extension must be added alongside the usual files to the archive as ``godot.wasm``.

 For the release template::